Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

 Every elliptic Stein manifold $Y$ is also special elliptic.
-Indeed, by a small extension of Cartan's Theorem A one sees that every holomorphic vector bundle $\pi:E\to Y$ over a Stein manifold admits finitely many (say $N$) holomorphic sections which span the fibre $E_y=\pi^{-1}(y)$ over each point $y\in Y$.
-This gives a surjective holomorphic vector bundle map $\phi:Y\times \C^N\to E$; precomposing a dominating spray $F:E\to Y$ by $\phi$ yields a dominating spray $Y\times\C^N\to Y$.
-This argument fails on non-Stein manifolds.
-In fact, every compact special elliptic manifold is complex homogeneous (see \cite[Proposition 6.2]{Forstneric2019MMJ}).
+Indeed, by an extension of Cartan's Theorem A (see Forster \cite[Corollary 4.4]{Forster1967MZ} or Kripke \cite{Kripke1969}), every holomorphic vector bundle $\pi:E\to Y$ over a Stein manifold admits finitely many (say $N$) holomorphic sections which span the fibre $E_y=\pi^{-1}(y)$ over each point $y\in Y$.
+This gives a surjective holomorphic vector bundle map $\phi:Y\times \C^N\to E$, and precomposing a dominating spray $F:E\to Y$ by $\phi$ yields a dominating spray $Y\times\C^N\to Y$.
+This fails on non-Stein manifolds: every compact special elliptic manifold is complex homogeneous (see \cite[Proposition 6.2]{Forstneric2019MMJ}).

-Obviously $\Ell1$ implies \CEll1, the latter being a restricted version of $\Ell1$ applying to compact convex sets in Euclidean spaces, and we ask that a dominating spray exists over a smaller neighbourhood of the set.
-(This comes handy in proofs.)
+Condition $\Ell1$ obviously implies \CEll1, the latter being a restricted version of $\Ell1$ applied to compact convex sets in Euclidean spaces, and we ask that a dominating spray exists over a smaller neighbourhood of the set (this comes handy in applications).

 One of Gromov's main results in \cite{Gromov1989} is that every elliptic manifold is Oka (see also \cite[Corollary 5.6.14]{Forstneric2017E}).
-In fact, ellipticity implies CAP (see Definition \ref{def:Oka}); this is a special case of \cite[Theorem 6.6.1]{Forstneric2017E}.
-Conversely, every Stein Oka manifold is elliptic \cite[Proposition 5.6.15]{Forstneric2017E}.
-Kusakabe \cite{Kusakabe2020PAMS} gave the first known examples of Oka manifolds which fail to be elliptic or even just (weakly) subelliptic.
+In fact, ellipticity easily implies CAP (see Definition \ref{def:Oka}); this is a special case of \cite[Theorem 6.6.1]{Forstneric2017E} which gives a Runge approximation theorem for homotopies of holomorphic maps.
+Conversely, every Stein Oka manifold is easily seen to be elliptic \cite[Proposition 5.6.15]{Forstneric2017E}.
+Kusakabe \cite{Kusakabe2020PAMS} gave the first known examples of Oka manifolds which fail to be elliptic or even just (weakly) subelliptic, thereby negatively answering a question on Gromov.
+(See the discussion on \cite[p.\ 325]{Forstneric2017E}.)
 The results in Sections \ref{sec:complements} and \ref{sec:CPn} provide a plethora of such examples.
 However, the following problem seems to remain open.

 \begin{problem} Is there a compact Oka manifold which fails to be elliptic or subelliptic? \end{problem}